Handmade Spanish Ceramics for a lifetime of memories

 DJ, Chief Happiness Officer, CASA PLETÓRICA

-We are homebodies living in Madrid, Spain and yet we've embarked on a wild traveling adventure.
+We are homebodies who've embarked on a wild adventure.
 We want to make our living spaces cosier but we can't find the pieces we’ve seen in our grandmothers’ homes at the big-box stores.
-We are on a journey to reclaim these beautiful designs and meet the craftspeople who have kept the traditions alive for centuries.
+We are on a journey to reclaim these beautiful designs and honor the craftspeople who have kept our traditions alive for centuries.